 Expiration Date: 8/6/25

-This activity is jointly provided by Tufts University School of Medicine Office of Continuing Education (TUSM OCE) and Transcend Review, Inc. TUSM OCE has been awarded Accreditation as a continuing medical education provider by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+This activity is jointly provided by Tufts University School of Medicine Office of Continuing Education (TUSM OCE) and Transcend Review, Inc. TUSM OCE is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 Course Director and Reviewer

 Lakshminarayan Srinivasan, MD, PhD, Course Director and Reviewer, Division of Medical Education, Transcend Review, Inc.

 Healthcare professionals, including physicians, physician assistants, pharmacists, nurses, residents, fellows, medical students.